caseyamcl/configula/README.md

 ## Handling Errors

-All exceptions extend `Configula\Exception\ConfigException`.
+All exceptions implement `Configula\Exception\ConfigExceptionInterface` and extend `\RuntimeException`.
 You can catch this exception to catch certain types of Configula errors during loading and reading of configuration values.

 ### Loading Exceptions: